FAQs

 Q: Will I be notified when my application is complete?

 A: You can use the application manager feature in USAJobs to track your on-line progress to a complete application package.
-You will also receive notifications from PhORCAS (PGY1/PGY1-PGY2 Combined programs) or email confirmation from respective Program Directors (PGY2 Programs) regarding acceptance from your applications.
-Candidates are responsible for making sure all materials including letters of recommendation are complete/received by the deadlines.
+You will also receive notifications from PhORCAS (PGY1/PGY1-PGY2 Combined programs) or email confirmation from respective Program Directors (PGY2 Programs) regarding acceptance of your applications.
+Candidates are responsible for making sure all materials, including letters of recommendation, are complete/received by the deadlines.
 Late or incomplete applications will not be considered.

 Q: If I was a Junior COSTEP, do I still need to complete the entire residency application, including the PHS-50?